 You will not be eligible for a discretionary payment if you have savings of more than £10,000.

-The government has announced that, from 8 March 2021, parents or guardians who have had to take time off work to care for a child under 16 or young person aged under 26, who has an Education, Health and Care Plan (EHCP) in place, can claim a payment if both:
+Parents or guardians who have had to take time off work to care for a child under 16 or young person aged under 26, who has an Education, Health and Care Plan (EHCP) in place, can claim a payment if both:

 Please note your application will be checked with your child or young person's education or care setting, and this process may take longer during school holidays.

 If you are self-isolating yourself then please do not claim as being a parent or guardian of a young person who is self-isolating but make a claim in your own right.

 The Self Isolation Support Payment scheme does not cover people who are self-isolating after returning to the UK from abroad, unless they have tested positive for coronavirus or have been told to stay at home and self-isolate by NHS Test and Trace.

 Your application should be submitted within six weeks (42 days) of the first date of your or your child’s isolation period.
 It's important to provide all the information and evidence asked for.